Well Pump Services by Tri-County Pumps

 When you need well pump services in Maryland, Virginia, and West Virginia, call on the water specialists at Tri-County Pumps.
 We replace and install submersible well pumps of all makes and models, providing quick and efficient service backed by unrivaled customer care.
-Whether you want to upgrade your current well pump or are in need of an urgent replacement, don’t wait any longer to get in touch with a Tri-County Pumps’ team member.
+Whether you want to upgrade your current well pump system or are in desperate need of an urgent replacement, don’t wait any longer to get in touch with a reliable Tri-County Pumps’ team member.

 Submersible Well Pumps Parts

 It can be a daunting task to fully understand the intricacies of submersible well pumps, which is why we do the grunt work for you.
-We’ve created a brief chart to illustrate some of the most important aspects of submersible pumps.
+Below, we’ve created a brief chart to illustrate some of the most critical aspects of submersible pumps:

 - Check Valve – The check valve is one of the most important parts of your submersible well pump, as it is used to keep the water from flowing back into the well when the pump shuts off.
 If air leaks in, water can leak out, and vice-versa.

-- Pitless Adapter – IIn colder climates, the drop pipe needs to leave the casing at some point below freezing; a pitless adapter accomplishes just that, as it is used to connect the well pump discharge pipe to the horizontal pipe that enters the home.
+- Pitless Adapter – In colder climates, the drop pipe will need to leave the pump’s casing at some point below freezing.
+A pitless adapter accomplishes just that, as it is used to connect the well pump discharge pipe to the horizontal pipe that enters the home.

-- Well Seal – Also known as a sanitary seal, this component seals off the top of the well from the environment and allows for drop pipes and wires to go through.
-They also support the weight of the drop pipe and the pump.
+- Well Seal – Also known as a sanitary seal, this component seals off the top of the well from the environment and other potential contaminations, allowing for drop pipes and wires to go through.
+A well seal also supports the weight of the drop pipe and the pump.

 - Pressure Tank – A pressure tank uses compressed air to push pressurized water out of the tank and into your home.
 This tank provides water storage for delivery between cycles, helps reduce overall system maintenance, and much more.

-- Pressure Relief Valve – Every installation MUST have a pressure relief valve to prevent tank rupture if the pressure in your system exceeds safe limits.
+- Pressure Relief Valve – Every submersible well pump installation MUST have a pressure relief valve to prevent tank rupture if the pressure in your system exceeds safe limits.
 This valve provides assurance if the pressure switch were to fail.

 - Pressure Switch – The pressure switch is a critical component to the system’s smooth operation.
-As pressure increases (when the tank fills), the contacts interrupt the circuit to stop the pump.
+As pressure increases (when the tank fills), the contact interrupts the circuit to stop the pump.

 - Tank Tee – A tank tee is designed to connect your pressure tank to your water line to allow for mounting of the switch and gauge in an orderly manner.

-- Sampling Valve – Hose bibbs, etc. Used for taking water samples at the water tank.
+- Sampling Valve – A sampling valve is used for taking water samples at the water tank.